Psychology (MS)

 Substance Use and Addiction

-Total Credits49
+Total Credits50

 Individualized Master's Degree Program

 The individualized master’s degree program does not lead to a PhD.
 This program is designed to provide advanced training for a small number of individuals who have a clearly focused research interest and an academic plan.
 Unlike other master’s programs, this program is not designed for general master’s level training in psychology.
 We expect persons entering the master’s program to be highly self-motivated, with the goal of acquiring conceptual and research skills appropriate to their own work plans.
-Each program of master’s study will be tailed to the individual student’s goals within the discipline, so long as it satisfies core master’s degree requirements.
+Each program of master’s study will be tailored to the individual student’s goals within the discipline, so long as it satisfies core master’s degree requirements.
 This program does not provide clinical training.

 The master of science (MS) requires 45 credits of work.
 Program requirements and application information may be obtained from the department website.
 Clinical training is not available in the master’s program.